24Arys11/Artificial-Intelligence-Machine-Learning-and-Deep-Learning/Project ML - Computer Tomography Scan Classification/README.md

-# Kaggle competition: Classify Computer Tomography Scans of blood vessels of the lungs in three main categories: native, arterial and venous.
+# Kaggle competition to Classify Computer Tomography Scans of blood vessels of the lungs in three main categories: native, arterial and venous.

 ------